SAP-samples/teched2023-XP265/exercises/ex1/README.md

-## Exercise 1.2 Sub Exercise 2 Description
+## Example 1.2 Sub Exercise 2 Description

 After completing these steps you will have...